GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

    If you know the Unix timestamp when your wallet first started receive transactions, you may use it for the value of `"timestamp"` instead of `0`.
-   This will reduce the time it takes for Bitcoin Core to search for your wallet's UTXOs.
+   This will reduce the time it takes for GlobalBoost Core to search for your wallet's UTXOs.

 5. Check that everything worked: